 In order to discover which vaccines had notable failure rates, searches of the CV on-line database were required.
 However, unlike other adverse event terms, one cannot search for the terms vaccine failure or drug ineffective, even though these terms were recorded in the adverse events section of the reports themselves.
 In order to find these adverse event records, by necessity, all AEFI reports had to be exported and manually tallied to determine the incidence of failure for each vaccine type investigated.
 Ages were also tallied.

-When any report recorded an incident of succumbing to the disease being vaccinated against, even if the terms vaccine failure or drug ineffective were not recorded, it
+When any report recorded an incident of succumbing to the disease being vaccinated against, even if the terms vaccine failure or drug ineffective were not recorded, it was also tallied as a vaccine failure.

 Our Concern